 - Location: you need to select a shared datastore name, that will store the vmdk file;

 - Disk Provisioning: select Thick provision eager zeroed (another disk provisioning modes are not suitable).
 Note.
 You can convert thick provision lazy zeroed disk to thin.

 - Virtual Device Node: select created earlier SCSI controller;

-In the same way you need to add a new SCSI controller to another virtual machine (Node 2).
+In the same way, you need to add a new SCSI controller to another virtual machine (Node 2).
 After that in the settings of the second virtual machine you need to add a new disk (Existing Hard Disk).

-In the menu that appears, select the VMFS Datastore, which store the shared disk you created earlier.
+In the menu that appears, select the VMFS Datastore, which stores the shared disk you created earlier.
 In the submenu, select the name of the first virtual machine and in the middle pane select the desired vmdk disc file.

 You also need to select the Sharing mode – Multi-Writer for this disk